 The Slide Cemetery

-This is the only cemetery that is within the bounds of Klondike Gold Rush National Historical Park.
+Though the Slide Cemetery is not part of Klondike Gold Rush National Historical Park, it is accessed through the park.
+A few graves near the cemetery are within park boundaries and contain interpretive signs.
+A short footbridge leads you off park property and into the Municipality owned Slide Cemetery.
 It is located approximately 10 miles from Skagway, Alaska near the old Dyea Townsite.
 On April 2, 1898 a large avalanche on the Chilkoot Trail, known as the Palm Sunday Avalanche, killed over 60 stampeders.
 Many of them were interred near the town of Dyea.

 Visiting the Slide Cemetery can be part of any trip to Dyea.
 The Slide Cemetery is near the historic townsite.
 Directions to Dyea can be found on our Directions & Transportation page.